Kingdom of Kandy: Consolidation and interactions with the Dutch: 1594–1739

 Hostilities between the Portuguese and the Kandyans continued throughout the rest of Wimaladharmasuriya's reign.
 The Kandyans lent aid to a rebellion led by Domingos Corrêa and later Simão Corrêa, Sinhalese subjects of Dharmapala, between 1594 and 1596.
 A Portuguese incursion in 1604 saw them capture Balane, but dissent amongst their Lascarin troops forced a withdrawal back to the coast.

 Relations between the Dutch Republic and the Kandyans were initiated on 2 June 1602 when Dutch explorer Joris van Spilbergen arrived at Santhamuruthu on the eastern coast of Sri Lanka.
 Later that year the Dutch East India Company despatched Sebald de Weert to Kandy in an attempt to negotiate a treaty.
 The visit ended in disaster when the visitors offended their Kandyan hosts with their behaviour and in the ensuing fracas, de Weert and several of his entourage were killed.

-Wimaladharmasuriya died in 1604.
-The throne passed to his cousin, Senarat, who at the time of the king's death was an ordained priest, but left the sangha and married Dona Catherina.
-Kuruvita Rala, the Prince of Uva of the Karava lineage, raided the Kandy Kingdom and drove Senerat out of his capital.
-In 1611 Portuguese forces captured Kandy in the name of the pretender Mayadunne of Uva and torched the city yet again.
-In 1619, Cankili II was deposed and the Jaffna Kingdom absorbed into the Portuguese Empire.
-Despite these setbacks, Senarat survived as the king and in 1612 had even concluded a treaty with the VOC.
-When help came it was in the form of a Danish East India Company fleet which arrived in 1620, but failed to secure Trincomalee and was expelled by the Portuguese.
+Wimaladharmasuriya I died in 1604, and the throne passed to his cousin, Senarat.
+At the time of the king’s death, Senarat was an ordained Buddhist monk, but he disrobed, married Dona Catherina, and assumed the kingship.
+Kuruvita Rala, the Prince of Uva of the Karava lineage, launched raids against the Kandyan Kingdom and temporarily forced Senarat out of his capital.
+In 1611, Portuguese forces, acting in the name of the pretender Mayadunne of Uva, captured Kandy and once again set the city ablaze.
+Further north, in 1619, Cankili II was deposed and the Jaffna Kingdom absorbed into the Portuguese Empire.
+Despite these setbacks, Senarat survived as the king and in 1612 had even concluded a treaty with the Dutch East India Company (VOC).
+When help came, it was in the form of Danish East India Company whose fleet arrived in 1620, but failed to secure Trincomalee and was expelled by the Portuguese.

 The Portuguese strengthened their position throughout the 1620s, building forts at Kalutara, Trincomalee, Batticaloa, and in Sabaragamuwa, and upgrading fortifications in Colombo, Galle, and Manikkadawara.
 A disastrous defeat at the Battle of Randeniwela on 2 August 1630 in which Portuguese captain-general Constantino de Sá de Noronha was killed resulted in large parts of Portuguese Ceilao being overrun by the Kandyans.
 Internal instability yet again prevented the Kandyans from securing their acquisitions, and by the time of Senarat's death in 1635 lowland Sri Lanka was once again under Portuguese control.